joanpaak/ToneRowFiddle/README.md

 # Quick setup and how to get started

-Tone Matrix:
+Installation and launching the program:

 1) Download all of the files
 2) Place them in the same folder
 3) Open toneRowFiddle.html with your browser (that support JavaScript)

+Tone Matrix:

-4) Load the Default row
+1) Load the Default row
-5) Write "bb b f" into the Fragment input (without the quotation marks) and press Enter.
+2) Write "bb b f" into the Fragment input (without the quotation marks) and press Enter.

 Prime Form finder: